By Casey Reid 1 min read

 The concept of position relates to where you sit relative to the Dealer Button.
 The dealer (or button) is in the most advantageous position since they act last in each betting round, allowing for better observation of opponents’ actions.
 Conversely, the earliest positions (under the gun) limit information and require tighter starting hand selection.

 For example, a late position like the dealer allows you to see opponents’ bets before acting, enabling more aggressive plays with weaker hands.
-Early position, however, demands more conservative strategies to avoid costly mistakes.
+Early Position, however, demands more conservative strategies to avoid costly mistakes.

 2. Practical Application of Position Strategy